snovakow/web/README.md

 Required webpack module:
 [copy-webpack-plugin](https://webpack.js.org/plugins/copy-webpack-plugin/)

 pack.sh shell script will run the webpack config files.
 It needs to be executed from the same directory because it uses relative paths.
+It additionally removes
+> /live

+then moves
+> /live_offline

+to
+> /live